-- 1. The following problems are W[1]-complete and hence equivalent to each other: Nondet TM Acceptance, Independent Set, Clique, Independent Set restricted to regular graphs, Clique restricted to regular graphs, partial vertex cover, Multi Colored Clique, Multicolored Independent Set, SCS. - 2.
-The following problems are W[1]-hard but do not seem to be in W[1]: Dom Set, Weighted Circuit SAT.
+- 1. The following problems are W[1]-complete and hence equivalent to each other: Nondet TM Acceptance, Ind.
+Set, Clique, Ind.
+Set restricted to regular graphs, Clique restricted to regular graphs, Partial Vertex Cover, Multi Colored Clique, Multicolored Ind.
+Set, SCS, RSCS, and Flood-it on Trees. - 2.
+The following problems are W[1]-hard but do not seem to be in W[1]: Dom.
+Set, Weighted Circuit SAT.

-Why is (say) Clique in W[1] but Dom Set does not appear to be?
-As noted earlier Clique is local: once you have a potential clique of k vertices, to check they are a clique you need only look at those k vertices.
-Dom Set is global: once you have a potential dominating set of k vertices, to check that they are a dominating set you need to look at all vertices.
+Why is (say) CLIQUE in W[1] but Dom.
+Set does not appear to be?
+As noted earlier CLIQUE is local: once you have a potential clique of k vertices, to check they are a clique you need only look at those k vertices.
+Dom.
+Set is global: once you have a potential dominating set of k vertices, to check that they are a dominating set you need to look at all vertices.

 With an eye towards formalizing the difference, we state the difference in terms of circuits.
-The different circuits we used for Independent Set and Dom Set (see Figure 8.3) are instructive.
-Both circuits take a set of vertices (as a bit vector) and determine whether it satisfies the condition (Independent Set of Dom Set).
+The different circuits we used for Ind.
+Set and Dom.
+Set (see Figure 8.2) are instructive.
+Both circuits take a set of vertices (as a bit vector) and determine whether it satisfies the condition (Ind.
+Set or Dom.
+Set).
 But note the following:

-- 1. In the Independent Set-circuit, all paths from an input to the output pass through only one gate that has a large number of inputs (in Figure 8.3 the gate has 7 inputs but more generally the number of edges between the k vertices, so at most $O(k^2)$). - 2.
-In the Dom Set-circuit, all paths from an input to the output pass through two gates that have a large number of inputs (1) on the second level gate x has deg(x) + 1 inputs, (2) the output node will have n (the number of vertices) inputs.
+- 1. In the IND.
+Set-circuit, all paths from an input to the output pass through only one gate that has a large number of inputs (in Figure 8.2 the gate has 7 inputs but more generally the number of edges between the k vertices, so at most $O(k^2)$). - 2.
+In the Dom.
+Set-circuit, all paths from an input to the output pass through two gates that have a large number of inputs (1) on the second level gate x has deg(x) + 1 inputs, (2) the output node will have n (the number of vertices) inputs.